 Fast forward to this year, and we find ourselves talking to an outdoor furniture manufacturer for another project.
 I picked their brain about cleaning outdoor cushions and they mentioned that a pressure washer can be a great solution – something we had never really thought of before.
 They did give a couple of caveats, though.
 You don’t want to use too much pressure, which can tear some fabrics or rip seams.
 And you want to make sure it drains well so the cushion fill doesn’t get mildewy.
 And of course, always test in an inconspicuous area first.

 So given the intense pollen season we’d endured this year, Sherry and I went on the hunt for an affordable and not-too-bulky power washer.
-We ended up with this one.
+Our exact model is no longer sold, but here’s the current version they offer.
 It’s electric, not gas powered, and only 1600 PSI, which is very light duty – meaning it’s suited for easy cleaning tasks, not stripping paint or washing second-story windows.
 We also liked that it was pretty compact (no big wheels or handles to store) and quick to set up: attach hose, plug-in, turn on.

 I gave it a go on one of those pillows first, since I could always flip it around if it damaged the fabric.
 The pressure washer does come with a soap tank if you want to use an outdoor-safe detergent to boost your cleaning, but I wanted to see what plain water would do first.
 You can see the difference it made on the right side below.
 Adios grossness!